handryos/nedip_test/README.md

 7 - Tips

 1. [ ] There is no need to reinvent the wheel.
-You can use a Material UI 5 already implemented components to help in your development process.
+The front-end can be simple and you can use a Material UI 5 already implemented components to help in your development process.

 </br>